WitchCraftWorks/arduino-MCP2515-nb/API.md

 Which means the CAN controller can be used to wakeup the MCU when bus activity is detected (CAN controller needs to be put to sleep).

 **Note: Currently only SAMD supports multiple MCP instances (one MCP per interrupt pin)!
 All other architectures support only ONE MCP instance globally.**

+Feel free to open a pull request if an architecture supports multiple MCP instances (check SAMD implementation).

 ## Sending packet